Transferability of Graph Neural Networks using Graphon and Sampling Theories: Preliminaries

 \subsection{Graphons}

-A {\em graphon} is a symmetric, Lebesgue-measurable function $W:[0,1]^2 \to [0,1]$.
-The terminology graphon is a combining graph and function and is a continuum generalization of a graph adjacency matrix.
-This interpretation comes from envisioning $[0,1]$ as a graph of an uncountable number of vertices, where the values $W(x,y)\in [0,1]$ represents the weight of an edge between vertices $x,y \in [0,1]$ - as is common with weighted graphs, one interprets $W(x,y) = 0$ as no edge being present.
+A {\em graphon} is a symmetric, Lebesgue measurable function $W:[0,1]^2 \to [0,1]$, serving as a continuum generalization of a graph adjacency matrix.
+This interpretation comes from envisioning $[0,1]$ as a graph of an uncountable number of vertices, where $W(x,y)\in [0,1]$ represents the edge weight between two arbitrary vertices $x,y \in [0,1]$ - as with weighted graphs, one interprets $W(x,y) = 0$ as no edge being present.

 \paragraph{Graphons as limit objects.} Graphons arise as limits of sequences of graphs on increasing numbers of vertices.
-To give a meaningful interpretation of graph convergence, we introduce the concept of ``homomorphism density" from a graph $G$ into another graph $H$ as follows:
+To interpret graph convergence meaningfully, we introduce ``homomorphism density" from graph $G$ to graph $H$ as follows:

-where $V_H$, $V_G$ denote the number of vertices in graphs $G$, $H$, respectively, and $\texttt{\#} \mathrm{Hom}(G,H)$ is the number of adjacency preserving maps ({\it graph homomorphisms}) from $G$ to $H$.
-Thus, the ratio that defines $t(G,H)$ can be interpreted as the probability that a map from the vertices in $G$ to those in $H$ will be a homomorphism, with $(\texttt{\#} V_H)^{\texttt{\#} V_G}$ being the total number of all possible maps.
-A sequence of graphs $\{G_n\}_{n = 1}^\infty$ is said to converge if for all finite simple graphs $F$ the limit of the real-valued sequences $\{t(F,G_n)\}_{n = 1}^\infty$ exist.
-On the other hand, the homomorphism density of a graph $F$ into a graphon $W$ can be defined in an analogous manner \cite[Chapter~7.2]{lovasz2012large}, resulting in a ratio denoted as $t(F,W)$.
-Then, as is shown in \cite[Chapter~11]{lovasz2012large}, for every convergent sequence of graphs $\{G_n\}_{n = 1}^\infty$ there exists a graphon $W$ so that
+where $V_H$, $V_G$ denote the number of vertices in graphs $G$, $H$, respectively, and $\texttt{\#} \mathrm{Hom}(G,H)$ denotes the number of {\it graph homomorphisms} from $G$ to $H$.
+Thus, $t(G,H)$ represents the probability that a mapping from $G$ to $H$ is a graph homomorphism.
+A sequence of graphs $\{G_n\}_{n = 1}^\infty$ is said to converge if for all finite simple graphs $F$, the limit of $\{t(F,G_n)\}_{n = 1}^\infty$ exists.
+The homomorphism density of a graph $F$ into a graphon $W$ can be defined in an analogous manner \citep[Chapter~7.2]{lovasz2012large}, resulting in a ratio $t(F,W)$.
+Then, as shown in \citep[Chapter~11]{lovasz2012large}, for every convergent sequence of graphs $\{G_n\}_{n = 1}^\infty$ there exists a graphon $W$ so that

 for every finite simple graph $F$.
-We observe that \eqref{graphlim} resembles the conventional notion of pointwise convergence in analysis.
-Therefore, through \eqref{graphlim} we may think of the graphs $\{G_n\}_{n=1}^\infty$ as belonging to the same graphon family.
-Next, we present two important sequences of graphs from the same family that are particularly relevant to our discussion.
+Through \eqref{graphlim}, we may think of $\{G_n\}_{n=1}^\infty$ as belonging to the same graphon family.

 \paragraph{Generating graphs from graphons.} A major application of graphons is to generate graphs on finitely many vertices.
-Typically this is done by discretizing the unit interval $[0,1]$ into $n\in\mathbb{N}$ points as
+This is done by discretizing the unit interval $[0,1]$ into $n\in\mathbb{N}$ points as